yihui/yihui.org/content/en/2021-03-22-my-mistakes.md

     this process:

-    -   I got 17 thumb-ups in my feature request in the rstudio repo on Github---originally I thought few people would care about it, e.g., I did not know that [Nick still uses Rnw](https://github.com/rstudio/rstudio/issues/2788#issuecomment-514501986).
+    -   I got 17 thumb-ups in my feature request in the rstudio repo on GitHub---originally I thought few people would care about it, e.g., I did not know that [Nick still uses Rnw](https://github.com/rstudio/rstudio/issues/2788#issuecomment-514501986).